Matchlock

-A matchlock or firelock is a historical type of firearm wherein the gunpowder is ignited by a burning piece of rope that is touched to the gunpowder by a mechanism that the musketeer activates by pulling a lever or trigger with his finger.
-Before the invention of the matchlock mechanism, the musketeer or an assistant had to apply the match directly to gunpowder by hand, much like a cannon.
+A matchlock or firelock is a historical type of firearm wherein the gunpowder is ignited by a burning piece of flammable cord or twine that is in contact with the gunpowder through a mechanism that the musketeer activates by pulling a lever or trigger with his finger.
+This firing mechanism was an improvement over the hand cannon, which lacked a trigger and required the musketeer or an assistant to apply a match directly to the gunpowder by hand.
 The matchlock mechanism allowed the musketeer to apply the match himself without losing his concentration.

 Description

 The classic matchlock gun held a burning slow match in a clamp at the end of a small curved lever known as the serpentine.
 Upon the pull of a lever (or in later models a trigger) protruding from the bottom of the gun and connected to the serpentine, the clamp dropped down, lowering the smoldering match into the flash pan and igniting the priming powder.
 The flash from the primer traveled through the touch hole, igniting the main charge of propellant in the gun barrel.
 On the release of the lever or trigger, the spring-loaded serpentine would move in reverse to clear the pan.
 For obvious safety reasons, the match would be removed before reloading of the gun.
 Both ends of the match were usually kept alight in case one end should be accidentally extinguished.

-Earlier types had only an "S"-shaped serpentine pinned to the stock either behind or in front of the flash pan (the so-called "serpentine lock"), one end of which was manipulated to bring the match into the pan.
+Earlier types had only an S-shaped serpentine pinned to the stock either behind or in front of the flash pan (the so-called "serpentine lock"), one end of which was manipulated to bring the match into the pan.

-Most matchlock mechanisms mounted the serpentine forward of the flash pan.
-The serpentine dipped backward, toward the firer, to ignite the priming.
-This is the reverse of the familiar forward-dipping hammer of the flintlock and later firearms.

 A later addition to the gun was the rifled barrel.
 This made the gun much more accurate at longer distances but did have drawbacks, the main one being that it took much longer to reload because the bullet had to be pounded down into the barrel.